 EB-2 Visa Attorney in Dallas

 Individuals who can offer the United States their special skills, experience and knowledge through a higher education, or unique abilities that would benefit the nation’s well being may be able to enter the country using a second preference EB-2 visa.
-Unlike many other forms of visa like family visas, the United States Citizenship and Immigration Services (USCIS) and the Department of Labor (DOL) are invested in who is given an EB-2 visa.

 When filing for an EB-2 visa, you must first decide which of the three subcategories best fit your unique situation.